xomicsdatascience/zoDIAq/README.md

 ## Instructions
 ### Installation

 All installation instructions are done from the command line.
 Download and use of CsoDIAq requires access to the `git` and `pip` packages.
+For system-specific instructions on using the command line or installing these packages, see the [wiki page.](https://github.com/CCranney/CsoDIAq/wiki)

 1. Clone the CsoDIAq github repository.
 [Click here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) for instructions on cloning a github repository.